 Does an alcoholic drink help you sleep better during periods of insomnia, or when life seems particularly stressful?

-In my personal experience, alcohol usually helps me drop off a bit quicker, especially if I have a lot on my mind.
+In my personal experience, alcohol usually helps me drop off quicker, especially if I’ve got a lot on my mind.
 The question is, does it affect our sleep in ways we can’t perceive?

 How many people drink alcohol before bed?

-In 2013, Dr Ebrahim and colleagues from the London Sleep Center published a review of all known studies on the effects of alcohol on sleep for healthy people.
+In 2013, Dr Ebrahim and colleagues from the London Sleep Center published a review of all known studies on the effects of alcohol on the sleep of healthy people.

 1. An alcoholic drink before bed can help you fall asleep faster.
 This appears to be the case regardless of the amount you drink.

-- It can reduce the amount of the important REM sleep phase in the first 3-4 hours of your sleep.
+- It can reduce the amount of the important Rapid Eye Movement (REM) sleep phase in the first 3-4 hours of your sleep.

 - This early REM loss might be slightly compensated for by more REM sleep later in the night, after the effects of alcohol have worn off.